BAC Modification (Recombineering)

 |Other elements||Please inquire||Please inquire|

-c.
-This service is available only for BACs that contain a loxP site on their backbones.
+- This service is available only for BACs that contain a loxP site in their backbones.
 Most BACs from the BACPAC Resource Center contain loxP sites.

 How do I obtain BAC modification services?